James-VT/MS2_Gloucestershire_Battlefields/testing.md

 ## Testing against user stories

+I have tested each user story against the various features of the site to ensure that each of them are met in some way.

 ### First time user stories:

 User Story Number | A first time user will want to: | How was this achieved? | Evidence